 VISION FOR THE FUTURE

-to increase the number of young adults we can welcome to the outdoors, and also provide a place for change-makers (all of us) to gather, refill our wells of inspiration, and continue doing all we can as a community to make the world a better place.
+to increase the number of young adults we can welcome into the outdoors, and to provide a place for change-makers of all kinds to gather, refill our wells of inspiration, and continue doing all we can as a community to make the world a better place.